Devdi Iqbal ud-Dowla

-Devdi Iqbal ud-Dowla is a mansion and heritage structure located in Hyderabad, India.
+Devdi Iqbal ud-Dowla is an oriental-style mansion and heritage structure located in Hyderabad, India.
 It was the devdi of nobleman Sir Viqar ul Umra (also known as Iqbal ud-Dowla).
 It was built in the late 18th century.
 The historic structure is neglected by authorities and is on the verge of destruction.

 History

-It was built in the late 18th century.
+Located in Shah Ganj, it was built in the late 18th century by Shams-ul-Umra I. It was later inherited by his second son, Rashid Uddin Khan Shams-ul-Umra III, and passed on to his successor Sir Viqar-ul-Umra.

 Architecture

 The building is an example of Palladian and Edwardian styles of architecture.
 The palace consisted of four quadrangles with a cistern in the middle.